Blood Sugar, Pre Diabetes and Diabetes

 Regular aerobic and resistance exercise

-1:1 Exercise Physiology & clinical pilates or small group classes.
+1:1 exercise physiology, telehealth, clinical pilates or small group classes